Become a Live-in Carer

 What Does the Job of a Live-In Carer Involve?

-Living in the customer’s home, you’ll be there to offer help with personal care or overseeing medication.
+Living in the client’s home, you’ll be there to offer help with personal care or overseeing medication.
 You’ll often help with mobility, and keep up with household chores like cooking, cleaning, laundry and shopping.
-However, your most important job is to spend quality time with the customer as their companion, chatting, keeping them company and empowering them to be independent.
+However, your most important job is to spend quality time with the client as their companion, chatting, keeping them company and empowering them to be independent.

 Experience of caring for people is preferred when taking on the role of a live-in carer, but is not essential.
 A compassionate nature, good communication skills and a professional approach are essential.